 The biggest problem with Apple's photo strategy is they assume you want the same photos on all your devices and of course they have to be Apple devices.
 Your data, that is your photos, needs to be independent of your devices.
 You need a shoe box where you can put the ones you want to remember and grab something whenever you want to.
 Web albums that you can edit from the web and can accept photos from any device are a much better idea than having changes that you make on your phone show up on your desktop and laptop.

 I have also found Apple's new Photo app very limited as to its utility.
-I continue to recommend Picasa which is available on Mac or Windows machines.
+(I might have to change this recommendation based on Google's recent announcement that they are abandoning Picasa) I continue to recommend Picasa which is available on Mac or Windows machines.
 Picasa's one great advantage is that is doesn't cram the photos into a database that will likely get corrupt over time.
 It is very easy to suck your photos into Picasa and it is free.
 When you install Picasa on a hard drive, Picasa creates pointers to your photos automatically.
 If you need more than Picasa, the only game in town is Lightroom.

 I use a Mac much of the time, but it is just not the heart of my digital world like it used to be.